aframevr/aframe/docs/primitives/a-box.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-The box primitive creates shapes such as boxes, cubes, or walls.
+The box primitive creates a quadrilateral using the [geometry component] with type set to `box`.

 ## Example